Treating Dog Separation Anxiety

 3. Not enough exercise.
 Also, I know Taz does way better with anxiety in general when she has regular exercise/walks.
 A couple of days without walkies, and Taz is pacing the floors!
 If I have a day when we can’t go for a walk, I try to at least spend few minutes tossing the tennis ball around in the living room for her to chase.

 4. Your dog doesn’t have a pack leader.
 You may have heard of dog pack leader training, you can read more about it here.
 If you aren’t stepping up as your dog’s pack leader, then your dog thinks they have to be pack leader.
 This can be extremely problematic because most dogs aren’t alpha dogs.
 Most dogs want to follow, not lead.
-So if no one is stepping up as pack leader, specifically stepping up as the one in charge, the decision maker, protector, etc., then some dogs can become very fearful trying to take on that responsibility.

 the dog calming codeDog Training for Separation Anxiety

-I specifically recommend his dog training program called, The Dog Calming Code if your dog is suffering from separation anxiety.
+I specifically recommend his training program called, The Dog Calming Code if your dog is suffering from separation anxiety.
 The program consists of 5 exercises to incorporate into your dog’s daily routine specifically to show your dog that they can depend on you as the pack leader.

 The best way to achieve it is to follow the steps in The Dog Calming Code.
 Doggy Dan says, and I totally agree, that stepping up as pack leader for your dog is the most kind, loving thing you’ll ever do for your dog.
 I think this is especially true for dogs who suffer with separation anxiety.